 - Nesting limit: If you are nesting two or more Excel functions into each other, for example using nested IF loop, remember the following rules:

-- In Excel 2003 and lower, only allows up to 7 nested functions
+- Excel 2003 and lower versions only allow up to 7 nested functions.

-Enter numbers without any formatting: When you use a number in the formula, make sure you don’t enter any decimal separator or currency sign, e.g. $, etc. In an Excel formula, a comma is used to separate arguments of a function, and a dollar sign makes an absolute cell reference.
-Most of these special characters have built-in functions so avoid using them unnecessarily
+When you use a number in the formula, make sure you don’t enter any decimal separator or currency sign, e.g. $, etc. In an Excel formula, a comma is used to separate arguments of a function and a dollar sign makes an absolute cell reference.
+Most of these special characters have built-in functions so avoid using them unnecessarily.